J-Pouch versus having a colostomy

 Ewesful

-You have been given excellent information.
+You have been given excellent info.
 Nothing is really perfect but permanent works and is easy.....do be sensible and ask or get to an ostomy nurse when things get awkward ....leaks for instance can be simply that you are changing and need a concave opening or whatever.
 Best of luck!

 stevebeme